Manuscript ready. Looking for a publisher.

 I hear then a car pulling into the driveway.

 It’s not even seven, yet.
-Jignesh must have gotten into another fight with his sister.
+Jignesh must have gotten into another fight with his mother.
 Should I run?
 I can’t.
 My legs feel so brittle… Men of Colt, please protect me.
 Give me the serenity to pretend nothing happened.
 “How was your day, Jignesh?”
 I’ll ask.
 “Mine was extremely nice.
 I didn’t find a dead woman inside the freezer.
 How was my day, you asked?
 Well, I didn’t find a dead person inside that old freezer I sold you, how was yours?
 Terrific.
 No, I didn’t find any frozen body, why you ask?”

 I hear Jignesh insert his key into the door lock.